P1 TournamentPadel Heartland 🇦🇷Completed8 min read

 Tournament Overview

-Premier Padel Buenos Aires P1 2026 takes place from May 11-17, 2026 in Buenos Aires, Argentina.
-As a P1 event — the second-highest tier on the Premier Padel tour — this tournament attracts the absolute elite of professional padel and offers nearly €500,000 in total prize money.
+Premier Padel Buenos Aires P1 2026 ran May 11–17, 2026 at Parque Roca in Buenos Aires, Argentina.
+As a P1 event — the second-highest tier on the Premier Padel tour — the tournament offered €479,068 in total prize money, with men's winners earning €26,000 per player and women's winners €17,000 per player — a 53% pay gap that runs through every round of the draw.

 Argentina: The Birthplace of Modern Padel